novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-49.md

 "Yesterday, you mentioned the news service over the phone?"

 "Oh, that?
-Actually, I accidentally ran into the chairman of 【Sejong Daily】 yesterday.
-Then I happened to hear that 【Jungle】 requested a news service."
+I happened to encounter the chairman of 【Sejong Daily】 just yesterday.
+During our meeting, I learned quite by chance that 【Jungle】 had requested a news service."

 "..."

-"I told him that I had met you twice.
-Then he said he was interested in the news service."
+"I mentioned to him that we had met on two occasions.
+Then he expressed an interest in the news service."

 "Is that true?"

-"Yes, that's what he told me."
+"Yes, that's what he conveyed to me."

 She's confessing too easily now.